sanger-tol/tolqc/tolqc-api/app/test/README.md

 - That every custom exception has a test case!
 - That post/put requests lead to the correct corresponding changes to the DB
 - That a model, with one of every field, serialiases correctly

+- That new list resources work correctly
+- That new post response model works correctly
+- Test bulk get works correctly